55 years old patient with history of stroke 1 year ago on follow up.

 0 images remaining

 A right cerebral irregular shaped area of CSF-like signal in the right frontoparietal region (subcortical in location) including the Centrum semiovale and right lentiform nucleus with surrounding rim of gliosis eliciting high T2 and FLAIR signal intensities.
 Associated ex-vacuo dilatation of the right lateral ventricle body, and widening of the overlying cortical sulci and Sylvian fissure.
-Other bilateral cerebral (frontoparietal) patchy foci of high T2 and FLAIR signal are seen as well exerting no mass effect on the surrounding structures nor surrounded by oedema.
+Other bilateral cerebral (frontoparietal) patchy foci of high T2 and FLAIR signal are seen as well exerting no mass effect on the surrounding structures nor surrounded by edema.
 Prominence of the remaining ventricular system and extra-axial CSF spaces.